Funds: Advice from a lawyer

 Not a safe investment

-Container investments & container funds are precisely not safe and high-yield investments that are also ideally suited for private investors.
+Container investments and container funds are not safe, high-yield investments that are also ideally suited to private investors.

-Manager Magazin writes that “investors can hardly judge properly what the risk-reward ratio looks like in individual cases.”
-In 2015, there were over 38 million containers.
-Of these, more than 45% were leased from shipping companies and shipping lines in container leasing.
+Manager-Magazin writes that “investors can hardly properly assess what the risk/reward ratio looks like in individual cases.”
+There were over 38 million containers in 2015.
+Of these, more than 45% were leased by shipping companies and shipping lines in container leasing.

-Like ship investments, closed-end investments also offer high return potential with high risk.
-Investors have already invested approximately 1.2 billion euros in container funds in 2013.
+Like ship investments, closed-end investments also offer high potential returns at high risk.
+Investors have already invested around 1.2 billion euros in container funds in 2013.
 The largest provider in this area speaks of over 62,000 customers – Handelsblatt.

-The options for structuring container funds vary greatly.
+The structuring options for container funds vary greatly.
 Subscribers often participate as limited partners or indirectly via a trustee.
-The company form chosen is then a GmbH & Co.
-KG is chosen.
+A GmbH & Co.
+KG is then chosen as the corporate form.

 Container funds – prospectus requirement for all direct container investments

-According to the draft for the Financial Market Amendment Act, direct container investments will in future also fall under the Asset Investment Act if they do not provide for a redemption obligation.
+According to the draft of the Financial Market Amendment Act, container direct investments will in future be subject to the Asset Investment Act even if they do not provide for a redemption obligation.

-The correction to the Small Investor Protection Act is intended to ensure that direct investments in tangible assets & container funds (e.g. participations in the acquisition of individual containers), where the redemption of the investment depends on the will of the provider or a third party, are also covered by the act.
-The law is to come into force at the beginning of 2017.
+The correction to the Small Investor Protection Act is intended to ensure that direct investments in tangible assets & container funds (e.g. participations in the acquisition of individual containers), where the repurchase of the investment depends on the will of the provider or a third party, are also covered by the Act.
+The law is due to come into force at the beginning of 2017.

 Risks of container funds

 In principle, container funds are subject to the same risks as all closed-end funds.
-In addition to a long-term commitment of the invested capital, there is a relatively high risk of loss in the event of an unexpected unfavourable economic development.
-Depending on the corporate form of the company, the risk profile and the origin of the borrowed capital, further losses cannot be ruled out.
+In addition to a long-term commitment of the invested capital, there is a relatively high risk of loss in the event of an unexpectedly unfavorable economic development.
+Depending on the legal form of the company, the risk profile and the origin of the borrowed capital, further losses cannot be ruled out.

-The specific risks of container investments are intensified by a weakening development of the world economy or by disruptions in the exchange of goods in the event of unrest or war.
+The specific risks associated with container investments are exacerbated by a weakening global economy or disruptions to the exchange of goods in the event of unrest or war.

-Rental prices then come under pressure and the expected returns of the container fund can no longer be achieved.
-Increasing insurance premiums can also lead to a poorer return.
+Rental prices then come under pressure and the expected income from the container fund can no longer be achieved.
+Increasing insurance premiums can also lead to lower returns.

-• Not exactly calculable resale price of containers at the end of the fund’s term
+5. resale price of containers at the end of the fund’s term that cannot be precisely calculated

-Investors must be comprehensively informed by investment advisors about the considerable risks of their respective investment.
-The risks that must be explained include in detail:
+Investors must be fully informed by investment advisors about the considerable risks of their respective investment.
+The risks that must be disclosed include in particular

 • the total loss risk of container investments

-• the currency risk of foreign currency loans
+• the currency risk associated with foreign currency loans

 • the high distribution costs (more than 30% for some funds)